Tuberculous meningitis is an infection of the tissues covering the brain and spinal cord (meninges).

 Call the local emergency number if you develop any of the serious symptoms listed above.
 Meningitis can quickly become a life-threatening illness.

-Treating people who have signs of a non-active (dormant) tuberculosis infection can prevent the spread of tuberculosis.
-A PPD test and other tuberculosis tests can be done to tell if you have this type of infection.
+Treating people who have signs of a non-active (dormant) TB infection can prevent its spread.
+A PPD test and other TB tests can be done to tell if you have this type of infection.

 Tubercular meningitis; TB meningitis